eellpp/spark-yarn-hadoop-cluster-vagrant/README.md

 5. [Download Hadoop 2.6 into the /resources directory ]
 6. [Download Spark 1.6.1 into the /resources directory]
 7. [Download Java 1.8 into the /resources directory]
+7. [Download Hive 1.2.1 into the /resources directory]

 # 4. Modifying scripts for adapting to your environment